 To members:

-Address of me mber unit:
+Address of member unit:

+radices of member unit.

-The board of di evicting you. rectors is going to consider ending your membership and occupancy rights and
+The board of directors is going to consider ending your membership and occupancy rights and evicting you.

-r this are that you have failed to pay housing charges to the Co-operative.
-The is stated in this Notice.
-This is grounds for eviction under section 11.1 (Eviction) by By-law.
+The grounds for this are that you have failed to pay housing charges to the Co-operative.
+The amount owing is stated in this Notice.
+This is grounds for eviction under section 11.1 (Eviction) of the Occupancy By-law.

-consider this will be in the place and at the time stated in this Notice.
-You do not efore the arrival time stated in this Notice.
+The meeting to consider this will be in the place and at the time stated in this Notice.
+You do not have to arrive before the arrival time stated in this Notice.

-The proposed d board may set a ate for ending your membership and occupancy rights is stated in this Notice.
-The later date.
+The proposed date for ending your membership and occupancy rights is stated in this Notice.
+The board may set a later date.

-r and speak at the meeting.
+You may appear and speak at the meeting.
 You may present written material.
-You may have a representative speak for you.
+You may have a lawyer or other representative speak for you.

-the Co-operativ e to vacate the unit, but after your membership and occupancy rights are ended, the may get possession of the unit by obtaining an order of the Landlord and the erminating your occupancy and evicting you under Part V.1 of the Residential 2006.
+You do not have to vacate the unit, but after your membership and occupancy rights are ended, the Co-operative may get possession of the unit by obtaining an order of the Landlord and Tenant Board terminating your occupancy and evicting you under Part V.1 of the Residential Tenancies Act, 2006.

+Complete one box and delete others:

+IN-PERSON ATTENDANCE ONLY

 Place of board meeting:

+Time and date of board meeting:

+Time for arrival:

+ELECTRONIC ATTENDANCE ONLY

+Time and date of board meeting:

+Instructions for attending: Click on link:

+Password:

+Phone Number in case of problems:

+Time for connecting:

+IN-PERSON OR ELECTRONIC ATTENDANCE

+Place of board meeting:

-of board meeting:
+Time and date of board meeting:

+Instructions for attending: Click on link:

+Password:

+Phone Number in case of problems:

-Time for arriv al:
+Time for connecting or arrival:

+Housing charges owing: S

-es owing: \$ as of
+Housing charges owing: \$ as of

-Proposed term ination date:
+Proposed termination date:

 Attachments: Copy of Member Ledger as of

 Other

 Signature: Cardiff Housing Co-operative Inc.

+Date: By:

-Date: By: Print name: Title:
+Print name: